Medial collateral ligament of the knee

 The medial collateral ligament (MCL) of the knee is a flat, triangular band on its medial aspect that resists valgus forces.
 It forms part of the medial capsuloligamentous complex of the knee.

-The MCL measures 8-10 cm in length and has superficial and deep portions 4.
+The medial collateral ligament measures 8-10 cm in length and has superficial and deep portions 4.

-- tibial periosteum posterior to the pes anserine attachment
+tibial periosteum posterior to the pes anserine attachment at the posteromedial crest of the tibia

 The deep MCL, also known as the mid-third capsular ligament, is part of the deep layer of the medial capsuloligamentous complex of the knee, and is a thickening of the medial joint capsule, and is divided into meniscofemoral and meniscotibial ligaments 4,5.